OUR RICH HISTORY

 Noma has evolved as the needs of Safe Streets created in 1996, NoMa was born out of its partner organization the community has changed.
 NoMa Currently is partnered with over 10 local agencies that are dedicated to maintaining Binghamton's West Side through revitalization and community connection.

 NoMa is creating partnerships that will assist in bridging the gap between residents, businesses, and the local community by providing a hub of collective resources, events, and local programs.
-NoMa currently is housed in the Empowerment Center on 85 Walnut Street.
+NoMa progams are housed in the Community Center at 85 Walnut Street.